babelcloud/webarena/gbox/report.md

             - screenshot(boxId): Capture current screen state
             - click(boxId, target): Click on element (describe the elements extremely precisely)
+            - hover(boxId, target): Hover over element to reveal dropdowns, tooltips, or expandable menus.
+              **CRITICAL FOR NESTED DROPDOWNS**: When you hover over a menu item and a dropdown appears, you MUST hover over items in that dropdown to check if there are sub-dropdowns before clicking anything.
+DO NOT click immediately - first explore all nested levels by hovering.
+Many navigation menus have multiple nested levels (e.g., Category → Subcategory → Sub-subcategory).
             - type(boxId, content, pressEnterAfterType): Type text into focused field
             - scroll(boxId, direction, distance): Scroll up means it will show the top of page and scroll down will move towards the bottom of page
             - press_key(boxId, keys): Press keyboard keys (Use these when possible instead of clicking back button or any other clicks.
 Can be useful to scroll to the end of a page or top of a page rather than using scroll.
 These are always most reliable)
             - wait(boxId, duration): Wait for specified milliseconds
             - list_tabs(boxId): List all open browser tabs